Pre 1100s - Paleo and Woodland Americans

 The Bolen point being the most commonly found.

-Paleo-Indians in Florida used a large variety of stone tools besides projectile points.
+Paleo peoples in Florida used a large variety of stone tools besides projectile points.

-These tools include blades, scrapers,
+These tools include blades, scrapers, spokeshaves, gravers, gouges, and bola stones.

-Other tools include an eyed needle made from bone, double pointed bone pins, part of a
+Other tools include an eyed needle made from bone, double pointed bone pins, part of a mortar carved from an oak log, and a non-returning boomerang or throwing stick made from oak.

 Bullen divided this period into the Dalton Late, Early Pre-ceramic Archaic, Middle Pre-ceramic Archaic, Late Pre-ceramic Archaic, Orange, and Florida Transitional periods.